sadatnedusa/alistorage/storage_notes.md

-Below is a controller-level explanation, written from a storage-systems and appliance-troubleshooting perspective.

----

-## 1. What is an I/O Tracer in a Storage Controller?
+# 1. What is an I/O Tracer in a Storage Controller?

 An **I/O tracer** is a **diagnostic and observability mechanism** within a storage controller that captures, records, and correlates I/O operations as they traverse the controller’s internal pipeline.